XiaoxiaoSun0321/circular-clustering/README.md

 ## Installation

 No further installation needed.
 Function files are directly runnable in Matlab.
+Work on any Matlab version with build-in functions for kmeans, dbscan, linkage.

 ## Usage